afrihost/react-native-firebase-push-notifications/README.md

 This project is allows you to recieve remote push notifications for iOS and Android.
 There is support for local notifications and messaging channel's which will be updated periodically.

-NB!!!
-This is a work in progress, the remote notifications work and has been done as priority, the rest will follow periodically.
+❗ This is a work in progress, the remote notifications work and has been done as priority, the rest will follow periodically.

 To get started follow the instructions below:

-## Getting started
+## 🚧 Getting started

 `$ npm install react-native-firebase-push-notifications --save`